Korean War: Continued division (1954–present)

 After a new wave of UN sanctions, on 11 March 2013, North Korea claimed that the armistice had become invalid.
 On 13 March, North Korea confirmed it ended the Armistice and declared North Korea "is not restrained by the north–south declaration on non-aggression".
 On 30 March, North Korea stated it entered a "state of war" and "the long-standing situation of the Korean peninsula being neither at peace nor at war is finally over".
-Speaking on 4 April, US Secretary of Defense Chuck Hagel said that Pyongyang "formally informed" the Pentagon that it "ratified" the potential use of a nuclear weapon against South Korea, Japan and the US, including Guam and Hawaii.
+Speaking on 4 April, US Secretary of Defense Chuck Hagel said that Pyongyang "formally informed" the Pentagon that it "ratified" the potential use of a nuclear weapon against South Korea, Japan, and the US, including Guam and Hawaii.
 Hagel stated the US would deploy the Terminal High Altitude Area Defense anti-ballistic missile system to Guam because of a credible and realistic nuclear threat.

 In 2016, it was revealed North Korea approached the US about conducting formal peace talks to end the war officially.
 While the White House agreed to secret peace talks, the plan was rejected because North Korea refused to discuss nuclear disarmament as part of the treaty.
 In 2018, it was announced that North Korea and South Korea agreed to talk to end the conflict.
 They committed themselves to the complete denuclearization of the Peninsula.
-North Korean leader Kim Jong Un and South Korean President Moon Jae-in signed the Panmunjom Declaration.
+North Korean leader Kim Jong-un and South Korean President Moon Jae-in signed the Panmunjom Declaration.
 In September 2021, Moon reiterated his call to end the war formally, in a speech at the UN.

+Characteristics

+The ground war saw armored offensives with the North's invasion and UN operations, and tunnel warfare by Chinese forces.
+The air war saw the first large jet aircraft battles, and an early use of US nuclear deterrence.